Details for: Mank Pilgrimage Path

 Description

-The plague of today comes from the exhaust pipe.
-However, those who go on foot on a pilgrimage to Mank do not spread plague, although they are on a medieval prayer walk against it.
-Clergy advised the people of St. Pölten during plague times to pilgrimage to the Virgin Mary at "Mank am grünen Anger" to pray for help.
-This created an old connection between St. Pölten and Mank, which today also finds its expression elsewhere: in the "Sweet Corner," a confectionery here as well as there.
-From afar, the 43.5-meter high church tower in Mank shines with its distinctive onion dome.
-The three-aisled hall church was begun around 1400.
-The largest bell is called Heart of Jesus and weighs 1,675 kilos.
+Today's plague comes out of the exhaust pipe.
+But if you go on a pilgrimage to Mank on foot, you are not spreading the plague, even though you are on a medieval pilgrimage against it.
+Pastors advised the people of St. Pöltern in times of plague to make a pilgrimage to "Mank am grünen Anger" to beg for help.
+This gave rise to an old connection between St. Pölten and Mank, which is also expressed elsewhere today: in the "Sweet Corner", a confectionery here and there.
+The 43.5-metre-high church tower of Mank with its unconventional onion dome can be seen from afar.
+Construction of the three-nave hall church began around 1400.
+The largest bell is called Herz Jesu and weighs 1,675 kilos.

 Starting point of the tour